jhostyk/jhostyk.github.io/SeferSimilarityMap.md

 <h3 id="n-grams.">n-grams.<a class="anchor-link" href="#n-grams.">&#182;</a></h3><p>Let's make those tables even bigger!<br>
 We wanted to select features that would be helpful in identifying true substructure.
 The counts of words is useful: a sefer that mentions Shmuel should be similar to another "Shmuel" sefer, but not to a "Rav Huna" sefer.
 But a “bag of words” (word counts, where order doesn’t matter) model can only contain so much information.
 "Rav Huna" and "Rav Yosef" each share "Rav", but should be considered differently.<br>
 We therefore expanded to phrases - or “n-grams”.
 (A bigram is a two-word phrase; a trigram is three.)
 By including the counts of these n-grams, we retain more contextual information.<br></p>
 <p>We can add the counts of these n-grams to our matrix, so that for each text, we have both the counts of single words, but also longer phrases.
-We typically</p>
+Below, we run on n-grams up to size 4.</p>
-<h3 id="UMAP"><a href="https://arxiv.org/pdf/1802.03426.pdf">UMAP</a><a class="anchor-link" href="#UMAP">&#182;</a></h3><p>This process leaves us with a giant matrix, with different texts as rows, words within the corpus as columns, and each cell being the frequency of that word within that text.
+<h3 id="UMAP"><a href="https://arxiv.org/pdf/1802.03426.pdf">UMAP</a><a class="anchor-link" href="#UMAP">&#182;</a></h3><p>This process leaves us with a giant matrix, with rows being the different texts, columns being the words within the corpus, and each cell being the frequency of that word within that text.
 Texts that have similar counts of the same words will have similar rows in the table.
 If we view the table as a representation of a high-dimensional space, then those text would also be near each other in this space.
 However, visualizing this would be really difficult!
 We can’t draw a plot in 100-thousand dimensions.<br>
 Dimensionality reduction is a technique to convert this high-dimensional data into something more manageable for us.
 We used a method called <a href="https://umap-learn.readthedocs.io/en/latest/">UMAP</a> to reduce the dimensionality of our ngram-count matrix so that we could visualize the final result.<br>
 Texts that were near each other in the original high-dimensional space (because they have similar rates of the same words) should also be close in their UMAP projections into this new 2-D space.
-This means that texts that group together in the UMAP space (shown in our plots below),</p>
+This means that texts that group together in the UMAP space (shown in our plots below), should truly have been similar in the high-dimensional space, meaning they should have similar values in the matrix, and should use similar rates of the same words.
+Clusters in our plots below should therefore truly represent similar texts!</p>
 <h3 id="Limitations:">Limitations:<a class="anchor-link" href="#Limitations:">&#182;</a></h3><p>Using raw counts is not ideal - longer texts will have higher values overall, which can throw off the clustering.
 Typically, you would normalize the values based on their frequency in the corpus as a whole. <a href="https://en.wikipedia.org/wiki/Tf%E2%80%93idf">tf-idf</a> is a common method; we played around with some custom scoring metrics, but did not include them below.<br>
 We do not use many of the benefits of NLP.
 We don’t account for prepositions.
 For example, "והיה" is counted differently than "היה", while ideally we should lemmatize them and count them as the same word.
 However, the vast amounts of data should actually wipe away many of the specific benefits NLP could bring to the table.<br>
 Similarly, we did not remove extremely common words.
 This makes comparisons of highly-repetitive texts difficult.
 When we ran our method on amudim in the Talmud, we produced two large clusters, instead of many highly differentiable ones.
 We believe this is because most amudim share a lot of similar words, which overwhelms their unique ones.<br>